sanctuarycomputer/studio/SHOW_AND_TELL/EXECUTION_CONTEXT_AND_CLOSURE_9_25_2019/README.md

 ## Closure
 - So far we've seen what happens we're calling a function in the same scope as it was defined
-- *Where we define our functions — **not** where we call it) — determines what variables the function has access to when we call the function
+  - *Where we define our functions* — **not** where we call it — determines what variables the function has access to when we call the function
 - When a function finishes executing and gets pops off the call stack, its local memory is deleted (automatic garbage collection), except the returned value.
-- *But, what if we call our function outside of where it was defined?*
+- So, what happens when we call our function outside of where it was defined?
-- If we return that function from another function and assign it to another variable, we can actually hold onto live data/state in between the executions.
+  - If we *return that function from another function and assign it to another variable*, we can actually hold onto live data/state in between the executions.

 - Example #2:
 [JavaScriptVisualizer: makeAdder](